vwt-digital/ews-mail-ingest/README.md

     }
 3. Make sure the GCP-project and Cloud Builder accounts have access to write to the specific GCS Bucket and GCP Pub/Sub topic
 4. Deploy the function to GCP as a HTTP triggered function as shown in the [cloudbuild.example.yaml](config/cloudbuild.example.yaml)
 5. Deploy a GCP Cloud Scheduler to call the function as shown in the [cloudbuild.example.yaml](config/cloudbuild.example.yaml).
 For each email in EMAIL_ADDRESSES, you should schedule a function, passing the key in the dictionary as a GET argument.
-You can also use [schedule_email_address_functions.sh]([schedule_email_address_functions.sh) to do this for you.
+You can also use [schedule_email_address_functions.sh](config/schedule_email_address_functions.sh) to do this for you. [cloudbuild.example.yaml](config/cloudbuild.example.yaml) for an example usage of this script.

 ## Function
 The ews-mail-ingest works as follows: